harshithrao07/Catadogs/Readme.md

 It also has Contact Us feature in the navbar where the user can contact admin in case of any query.
 In case of admin login , admin is allowed to add and delete animals which will be reflected on both admin and user side.

-Front-end languages:
-HTML: Hyper Text Markup Language is a front end language to create basic outline of a website.
-It provides various tags and attributes to hold the content which is displayed in the browser.
-It defines the structure of a web page.
-CSS: Cascading StyleSheet is a style-sheet language that defines how a web page should look to the user.
-Bootstrap: It is HTML, CSS, JavaScript framework, which is used to create responsive mobile first web pages.
-It is basically a CSS and JavaScript file which contains a set of classes and functions which you include in your web page.

-Back-end languages:
-Nodejs: Nodejs is an open source server environment which allows the javascript html css code to run on server.
-It is used for the traditional websites and back-end API services.
-Mongodb: It is No SQL database that stores data in JSON like format using schemas.
-It makes use of Object Data Modelling library called mongoose

 <img width="663" alt="er-diagram" src="https://user-images.githubusercontent.com/105939674/221400147-7f9b1347-2bf9-4e39-9975-1d025403f2e9.png">